 When you eat a burger, you’re mostly eating cow muscle.
 But when people eat insects, they tend to eat the whole animal, which gives them more diverse nutrients.
 For example, whole insects are high in fiber, whereas steak and eggs have practically no fiber.
 Insects are also high in protein and omega-3 fatty acids.

 Every year Café Insecta plays host to adventurous chefs from all over the Triangle, who try their hand at crafting a dish using insects.
 Chefs hand out samples of their dish to up to 3,000 event guests, who then vote on their favorite concoction.
-This year the winning chef takes home a trophy featuring an amazing 3D-printed model of our theme bug: the dragonfly!
+This year the winning chef takes home a trophy featuring an amazing 3D-printed model of our theme bug: the crayfish!